LidwinePrior/Kabibi-Food/README.md

+# Kabibi Food

+Reproduction site horeca - Projet commun sur 4 jours

-# Kabibi-Food
+# Learning objectives
-Projet commun (4j) - Site Horeca
+- Use SASS + B.E.M.
+Methodology,
+- Write meaningful, semantically correct HTML.
+- Usages of Sass (set up a theme together).
+- Use modern positioning techniques using the grid or flexbox model and even absolute.
+- Learn to read a Readme throughout.

-Lidwine Carême & Elisabeth Leyder
+# By Lidwine Carême & Elisabeth Leyder